Erskine Park Urban Reinvestment

 - Upgrade of Phoenix Reserve in 2017 with new play equipment, softfall and splashpad area, shade sails, footpaths, shelter, picnic areas, seating, sandstone blocks, bins and bubblers as well as extensive tree planting and landscaping

-- Erskine Park entrance beautification in 2017
+- Improvement of the entrance into Erskine Park in 2017

 - Amenity and storage building delivered in 2016 at Chameleon Reserve alongside the netball courts